All-Day Symposium Honoring Dr. Patricia Hinkle

 Schedule of Events

 Dr. Patricia Hinkle, Professor Emeritus, has enjoyed a distinguished career studying how peptide hormones signal to create cellular responses.
 Signaling pathways for melanocortin and thyrotrophin-releasing hormone are two areas that Dr. Hinkle has made seminal contributions.
 She has more than 140 publications and trained numerous graduate students and postdoctoral fellows.
-The symposium will be held in conjunction with the John.
-R. Murlin lecture and this keynote lecture will be presented by Dr. Heidi Hamm, Vanderbilt University, the Aileen M. Lange and Annie Mary Lyle, Chair.

 Dr. Heidi Hamm, the Aileen M. Lange & Annie Mary Lyle Professor in Cardiovascular Research and Professor of Pharmacology at Vanderbilt University, will deliver the Keynote Lecture for the Hinkle symposium.
 She will be presenting the 2018 John R. Murlin Lecture.